LSanten/LSanten.github.io/_mms-md/BOOK-The-Art-of-Gathering.md

 ## Don't be a chill host
 >A ubiquitous strain of 21st-century culture is infecting our gatherings: being chill.
 The desire to host while being non-invasive.
 "Chill" is the idea that it's better to be relaxed, and low-key, better not to care, better not to make a big deal.
 It is, in the words of all of Alana Massey's essay "Against chill," a "laid-back attitude, an absence of neurosis."
 It "presides over the funeral of reasonable expectations."
 It "takes and never gives." (p.
 73-74)

+## Stuff matters less than purpose - purpose can help choose what stuff is needed
+If the energy is right and people feel united through meaningful engagement, the size of the speakers and variety of drinks matters less.

 ____

 Parker, P. (2020). _The art of gathering: How we meet and why it matters_.
 Penguin.